ozendelait/rvc_devkit/stereo/README.md

 ```
 python stereo_devkit.py
 ```
+On Windows, one may double-click stereo_devkit.py if Python is installed.
 The script will ask about a few settings (including the dataset format to use) and then download the datasets into a folder in the current working directory.
 The folder layout is as follows: